 Buy us a coffee! ☕

-For almost 15 years the Stambourne website has been entirely funded by one single person.
+For over 15 years the Stambourne website has been entirely funded by one single person.
 Now we are asking for a small token donation, to keep things running smoothly.
-If you find value in our website and in what it offers, consider buying us a virtual coffee
+If you find value in our website and in what it offers, consider buying us a virtual coffee ☕

 Use the button below to make a contribution, however small, to the upkeep and running costs.
 We would be immensely grateful for the support.
 Thank you!
 And cheers!